Italian marzipan recipe with almond paste and no eggs. Get the almond flour marzipan recipe for your cookies and cakes!

-Marzipan is an almond paste used in Italian (and German) patisserie to decorate and give flavor to sweets and desserts (Sicilian cassata, wedding cakes, etc.), or as a treat itself, eaten raw, when shaped into fruits (Sicilian “frutta martorana”), or lambs for Easter.
+Marzipan is an almond paste used in Italian (and German) patisserie for covering cakes and giving flavor to sweets and desserts (Sicilian cassata, wedding cakes, etc.), or as a treat itself, when shaped into fruits (Sicilian “frutta martorana”), or lambs for Easter.

-As per cake icing, marzipan is different from fondant, which is usually made with sugar, gelatin, and fats.
+As for covering cakes, marzipan is different from fondant, which is usually made with sugar, gelatin, and fats.
 Marzipan is also different from frangipane, which is also made with almonds but mixed to pastry cream.

-You can make it ahead of time, wrap it in plastic and place it in a plastic bag (or it will dry), and refrigerate it up to 15-20 days.
+You can make this marzipan paste recipe ahead of time, wrap it in plastic and place it in a plastic bag (two layers, or it will dry), and refrigerate it up to 15-20 days.
 You can also freeze marzipan up to 6 months.

 If you are making marzipan to decorate a cake or a dessert, follow the instructions and add the food coloring of your choice when kneading.
 Start with a drop or two and work it enough for it to color the whole surface (it does take a while).
 You can use cookie cutters to shape it!

 The quantities in this recipe are enough to cover a medium sized cake.